Skip to Content

 If you consistently receive large refunds, consider adjusting your W-4 to have less tax withheld from each paycheck:

-• Use the IRS W-4 calculator to determine optimal withholding.
+• Use the IRS Tax Withholding Estimator to determine optimal withholding.

-• Account for major life changes: Marriage, divorce, new dependents, or job changes affect optimal withholding.
+• Account for major life changes: marriage, divorce, new dependents, or job changes all affect optimal withholding.

 Ensure you're claiming all credits you qualify for: